-Chris Gibson BSc (Hons) PGDip MCPara FAWM WP-C TP-C
+Chris Gibson BSC(Hons) MSc FAWM WP-C TP-C MCPara

-Chris Gibson is a critical care flight paramedic, a Fellow of the Academy of Wilderness Medicine and the Founder of SOS Medical Services.
-A former British Soldier and Army Commando with operational experience in Europe, Africa and the Middle East, Chris is an ISBC board certified Wilderness & Tactical Paramedic, NAEMT Affiliate Faculty member for the Tactical Combat Casualty Care (TCCC) and Prehospital Trauma Life Support (PHTLS) Programmes.
+Chris Gibson is a flight paramedic, a Fellow of the Academy of Wilderness Medicine and the Founder of SOS Medical Services.
+A former British Soldier and Army Commando with operational experience in Europe, Africa and the Middle East, Chris is a USA board certified Wilderness & Tactical Paramedic (IBSC) and Affiliate Faculty for the National Association of Emergency Medical Technicians (NAEMT) training centres.

-Chris is a mountain leader, arctic survival trained, and has summited Mt.
-Aconcagua in Argentina (6,962 m/22,840 ft) and worked as an expedition medic in the Atacama Desert and on Mount Ojos del Salado (6,893 m/22,615 ft) in Chile.
+Chris is a mountain leader, arctic survival trained and has summited Mt.
+Aconcagua in Argentina (6,962 m/22,840 ft), Lobuche Peak (6,119m) in Nepal, and worked as an expedition medic in the Sahara Desert, Morocco, Atacama Desert and on Mount Ojos del Salado (6,893 m/22,615 ft) in Chile.

 A certified Oil and Gas Offshore medic, Chris has provided primary care, emergency care and prolonged field care for rig staff, soldiers and refugees alike across Iraq and Kurdistan.